Face Landmarks

 This is one of the helper scripts which allows you to trigger an action based on the distance of two points.
 You can use the output of the script to move, scale, rotate or change the opacity of an object.
 Additionally, you can also use it to create custom face events such as eye blink.

-Like before, to use the script, we need to specify the Camera
+Like before, to use the script, we need to specify the Head Binding

 so the script can access the landmarks.